 Install and Setup Lingotek for the automated translations

-Again go to Plugins > Add new > in the search bar type Lingotek.
+Again go to Plugins > Add new > in the search bar and type Lingotek.
 Install and activate the plugin.

 You can set the specific content types you want to translate and choose either auto or manual.
-I suggest choosing Manual and translating only the posts and pages you want (i.e. the once with traffic).
+I suggest choosing Manual and translating only the posts and pages you want (i.e. the ones with traffic).

 and disable the other content types.

 This is the tricky part – if you select ‘Slug’ you’ll have your permalink translated.
-If you uncheck it, you will keep your original URL text, then a number will be added at the end, e.g /de/post-name-2, and the number will grow based on your languages.
+If you uncheck it, you will keep your original URL text, then a number will be added at the end, e.g /de/post-name-2, and the number will grow based on your language.

 The option to keep the original slug on all translations of the post, and only change the language code is a PRO option and it’s only available if you purchase the paid version of Polylang.